zowe/docs-site/docs/user-guide/configure-xmem-server.md

 ## Next step

-After you complete the installation and configuration of the Zowe cross memory server, the next step is to [configure certificates](./configure-certificates).
+After you complete the configuration of the Zowe cross memory server, you may [configure Zowe for High Availability](./zowe-ha-overview), or proceed to [starting Zowe](./start-zowe-zos).